joeduffy/joeduffy.github.io/_posts/2015-11-10-objects-as-secure-capabilities.md

 		// Interact with `file`...
 	}

-I've just passed the buck.  *Someone else* has to show up with a File object.
+OK, clearly we're not in Kansas anymore.
+This is *extremely* different.
+And I've just passed the buck.  *Someone else* has to show up with a File object?
 How do they get one?

-That's up to them.
+The trite answer is, who cares, that's up to the caller.
 But if they *do* show up with one, they must have been authorized to get it, because object references in a type safe system are unforgeable.
-The matter of policy and authorization are now pushed to the source.
+The matter of policy and authorization are now pushed to the source where, arguably, they belong.

-I'm over-simplifying a little bit, since most of the interesting questions just evaporated from the conversation.
+I'm over-simplifying a little bit, since this answer likely raised more questions than it actually answered.
 Let's keep digging deeper.

-How does anyone actually produce a File object?
+So, again, let's ask the question: how does one get their hands on a File object?

 The code above neither knows nor cares whether where it came from.
 All it knows is it is given an object with a File-like API.
-It might have been `new`'d up.
-More likely, it was obtained by consulting a separate entity, like a Filesystem or a Directory:
+It might have been `new`'d up by the caller.
+More likely, it was obtained by consulting a separate entity, like a Filesystem or a Directory, both of which are also capability objects:

 	Filesystem fs = ...;
 	Directory dir = ... something(fs) ...;